Nadine Spychala

 Most of my research has been hugely interdisciplinary, intersecting mathematics, machine learning, neuroscience, as well as philosophy.
 My doctoral work in particular required extensive bridge-building between abstract mathematical measures and their conceptual meanings.

-I thought much about metascientific questions, one outcome of which is an extensive article-like post on collaboration in science, arguing that shifting from individualistic to collaborative work in academia can improve scientific progress and increase well-being.
+I thought much about metascientific questions, one outcome of which is an extensive article-like post on collaboration in science, arguing that shifting from individualistic to more collaborative work in academia is needed to improve scientific progress and increase well-being.
 This is particularly crucial in the mind sciences where research methodology is especially challenging.

 I have a background in psychology and worked as a psychologist for unaccompanied refugee minors at Bahia.
-I also engaged in pedagogical psychology work at Children for Tomorrow, focusing on supporting vulnerable young people.
-During an internship at Equality California in Los Angeles, I contributed to public education projects including The Breakthrough Conversation and Health Happens With Equality, while also initiating a project addressing biphobia.
+I also engaged in pedagogical psychology work at Children for Tomorrow, supporting vulnerable refugee children and adolescents.
+At Equality California, I worked as a policy advocate on public education projects.

 Volunteering

-I engage in photography and share my work on a photo blog (discontinued - new work will be posted elsewhere) as well as on Instagram.
+I engage in photography and share my work on Instagram.
 I also post about (ultra mountain and sky)running, the outdoors more generally & music/culture in the UK/around the world in another account.
 In this blog/personal website, I share writings on various topics.